rlwolfe/FiremanCoronaGame/README.md

 Have fun while learning by helping Mickey put out fires and defeat Corona Bacteria!

-The extensive README can be found as a Word doc
+The extensive README can be found as a Word doc above

 Thanks for checking it out :)